The Anti-Logic Primer™

 It's possible.
 You might find it.

-It's generally true that you will almost certainly find the solution to any problem by just jumping right in and trying things, but it might take you the better part of your lifetime to get there.
-Then again, it's also still possible you might never find the cause.
+It's probably true that, eventually, you will find the solution to any problem by just jumping right in and trying things, although it could take you the better part of your lifetime to get there.
+Then again, it's also still possible you might never resolve the problem.
 Now don't get us wrong: hard work usually yields good results.
 But focusing that work in a careful, methodical way would be better than starting randomly.
-It takes some practice, and even forethought where, at least temporarily, things seem to be dragging.
+Problem solving with a plan can take some practice and forethought, and for a while at least, this may make it look like little progress is being made.
 However, the time and effort spent on some quick analysis and strategy is usually worth it.

 Return